 I visited in August 2013 and would highly recommend this coastal hike.

-The Mingan Archipelago in Quebec is accessible by driving two hours east of Sept-Îles on Highway 138 along the north shore of the St. Lawrence River.
+The Mingan Archipelago National Park Preserve in Quebec is accessible by driving two hours east of Sept-Îles on Highway 138 along the north shore of the St. Lawrence River.

 The park encompasses more than a thousand islands and islets.
 You’ll find erosion monoliths, cliffs, arches and grottos.
 The park offers 24 km of hiking trails on four islands and about 100 kilometres of ocean sea kayaking.
 Camping is possible on many of the islands.
 And boat tours are also a possibility.